 The Program Management Division is a multi-disciplinary group of managers, engineers, technicians, and financial professionals with responsibility for managing, supporting and delivery of the DOT’s annual transportation program.

 The DOT’s overall program management and project delivery are accomplished through the following inter-dependent but distinct functional areas of the Division: Statewide Transportation Improvement Progam (STIP), Project Production and Scheduling Unit, Plans Specifications & Estimating Bureau, Professional Services Contracts Unit, and Value Engineering Program.

-The Environmental Design Division which includes the Human and Natural Resources Bureau, Cultural Resources Bureau and the Environmental Geology Bureau are also managed by the Program Management Division.
+The Environmental Bureau which includes the Natural Resources Section, Cultural Resources Section, Roadwide Environment Design, Context Sensitive Solutions and the Environmental Geology Bureau, are also managed by the Program Management Division.
 The Bureaus oversee the environmental clearances of all NMDOT projects.

 The Division is committed to program management and delivery rated, “Best Value,” while carefully considering the intent and flexibility offered by policy and regulation.